 2. How to clean the rim of the cooker base

 Including a couple of my favourite tools for it.

 3. How to do a vinegar clean

 Basically, as the Give your Instant Pot some Love guide explains, pouring some white wine vinegar into your inner pot and letting it soak for a few hours or overnight to bring the shine back.

 The white vinegar clean can also remove any invisible layers of residue that may trick the sensors into thinking your Instant Pot is overheating.

-Where can you find the Golden Rules and the Give your Instant Pot some Love documents I talk about in the video?
+Where can you find the Golden Rules I talk about in the video?

 Download The Golden Rules, they are part of the Beginners' Guide I wrote for Instant Pot UK.